640 South State StreetDover, Delaware 19901

-	Extreme anger or, conversely, feelings of being resigned to the situation
+Extreme anger or feelings of being resigned to the situation

-Feelings of being closer to God or, conversely, feelings of anger and outrage at God
+Feelings of being closer to God or feelings of anger and outrage at God

 Grieving is a normal response to a loss.
 The loss can include the loss of your normal daily routine due to your diagnosis, the impact of the diagnosis on other family members, or the financial impact of the diagnosis.
 The grieving process varies from person to person in terms of the order in which one deals with the stages of grief, as well as the time it takes to go through the stages of grief.
+Since this process was recognized, it has become appreciated that not everyone goes through all these stages or that they always happen one after another.
 The person with cancer, spouses, parents, siblings, and other family members will all experience grief.
 Grief is usually divided into five stages: